No. 2 Ohio State tested but tops No. 9 Penn State 28-17

 Penn State: Hosts Rutgers next Saturday in season finale.

-Ohio State: Winds up the regular season next Saturday with rivalry game against No. 12 Michigan.
+Ohio State: Winds up the regular season next Saturday with rivalry game against Michigan.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25